aaronfrost/grunt-traceur/README.md

 ```
 Once the files have ben transpiled into ES3, you can minify or concat them.

-SourceMaps will be available in a future version.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).